 SILT is offering this informal list of SILT farms and farmers available for matching.
 We have no staff to manage these relationships.
 We ask farmers and landowners who still reside on SILT properties to consider being flexible and creative when thinking of the many arrangements you can make or food you can grow.
 Breaking out of the mold is how we find new, better solutions!
 Thank you.

 Farms (see Farmers below)

 SILT’s newest acquisition and an amazing opportunity for small livestock, organic grain, annual vegetable and/or agro-forestry.
-There will be stiff competition for this 170 acres 10 minutes from lively, progressive Decorah in NE Iowa.
-70 acres is available for farming now, plus a 4-bedroom updated farm house, a number of outbuildings and equipment.
+There will be stiff competition for this 70 acres of pasture, organic grain and timber 10 minutes from lively, progressive Decorah in NE Iowa.
+Includes a 4-bedroom updated farm house, a number of outbuildings and equipment.

 Corydon: A great way to get started in Central Iowa!

 - livestock such as poultry, goats, rabbits, sheep or hogs

 Includes good boundary fences, hydrants (on rural water), electric, one metal building approx. 60’ x 30’.
 Available for use are riding mowers, walk-behind mowers, chipper shredder, chainsaw, air compressor, many hand tools and a 1952 Ford 8N tractor with front scoop and rear blade.
 New concrete in workshop.